Agrim500-svg/Campus-Course-Records-Management-System-CCRM-/README.md

-# Campus Course & Records Manager (CCRM)
+# Campus Course & Records Management System(CCRM)

-The **Campus Course & Records Manager (CCRM)** is a comprehensive, console-based Java SE application that streamlines the management of students, courses, enrollments, grades, and academic records for educational institutes.
+The **Campus Course & Records Management System (CCRM)** is a comprehensive, console-based Java SE application that streamlines the management of students, courses, enrollments, grades, and academic records for educational institutes.

 ---